Natural Language Processing and its working

 Natural language processing (NLP) is the capability of a computer program to comprehend human language as it is communicated.
-NLP is an essential part of artificial intelligence (AI) as it assists in understanding, interpreting and tampering human language.
+NLP is an essential part of artificial intelligence (AI) as it assists in understanding, interpreting, and tampering with human language.

-It’s challenging to develop NLP applications as computers traditionally require humans to ’speak’ to them in a machine language that is precise, clear and brilliantly organised programming or at least through a set number of clearly articulated voice commands.
+It’s challenging to develop NLP applications as computers traditionally require humans to ’speak’ to them in a machine language that is precise, clear, and brilliantly organized programming or at least through a set number of clearly articulated voice commands.
 Human speech as you would know is short of being precise.
-The language used can be vague, depend on many varied and complex factors, like speed, slang, accent, intent, regional language and social context.
+The language used can be vague, depending on many varied and complex factors, like speed, slang, accent, intent, regional language, and social context.

-In order to bridge the gap between human communication and computer understanding, NLP takes it lessons from different streams of education namely computer science and computational linguistics.
+In order to bridge the gap between human communication and computer understanding, NLP takes its lessons from different streams of education namely computer science and computational linguistics.

 Growth and development of Natural Language Processing

-NLP has been around, but an increasing interest in human to machine communication has acted as a catalyst for rapid advancement in this technology.
-When present availability of huge data, powerful computing and enhanced algorithms come together, the result is magical.
+NLP has been around, but an increasing interest in human-to-machine communication has acted as a catalyst for rapid advancement in this technology.
+When the present availability of huge data, powerful computing, and enhanced algorithms come together, the result is magical.

 Have you ever wondered how machines have come to understand human language?